rcoedo/rcoedo.github.io/content/post/hugo-static-site-generator.md

 I hope you had fun with this article.
 If you have any questions, thoughts or feedback please contact me on <a href="http://twitter.com/rcoedo" target="_blank">twitter</a>.

+**Edit 02/Nov/2016** - Apparently travis install step for go projects is `go get ./...` and it fails.
+Having a <a href="https://github.com/rcoedo/rcoedo.github.io/blob/source/Makefile">Makefile</a> prevents this behaviour.
+You can find more information about it <a href="https://docs.travis-ci.com/user/languages/go/">here</a>.
+Thanks @tolleiv!